shanegibbs/toolbox/README.md

 1. Run adhoc container, or single run
 1. Bind options.
 What directories to bind?
 Add more?
 1. Different HOME from host?
-1. should we build new image from base? or add into existing at runtime?
+1. ~~should we build new image from base? or add into existing at runtime?~~
 1. `sham run ubuntu` to run with defaults and no config
 1. replicate log level to in-container
 1. save state of running containers so we can cleanup shams
+1. bin is 8MB. rust? docker client is golang though
+1. add all groups the user belongs to?
+1. log not loading correctly in container
+1. pass go deps into build container, remove local go build
+1. add app version info
+1. pull sham image from github, optional locally for dev

 ## stand-alone tool